 There was a four-week wait after the initial diagnosis and then, on 15th May, Paul underwent surgery to debulk the largest of four brain tumours.
 He made an excellent recovery from surgery putting all his knowledge into practice and being as active as possible as soon as he could.
 We enjoyed walks with our dog Millie and were able to get away for some short breaks.
-Then he had four or five weeks to recuperate before starting on six weeks of chemotherapy and radiotherapy.
+Then he had four or five weeks to recuperate before starting six weeks of chemotherapy and radiotherapy.

 Not being good with confined spaces, Paul found meditation very helpful when having the fibreglass mask for radiotherapy sessions fitted to his face and during MRI scans.
 He also found alternative therapies such as Reiki very helpful.

 Paul managed his therapy quite well, helped by the fact that he was really fit going into it.
-He was on a low dose of chemo and the only things which stood out about this time was that the chemo made vegetables taste funny and he had to switch to using plastic cutlery because of the horrible metallic taste he experienced with normal knives and forks.
-Also there were daily visits to oncology.
+He was on a low dose of chemo and the only things which stood out about this time were that the chemo made vegetables taste funny and he had to switch to using plastic cutlery because of the horrible metallic taste he experienced with normal knives and forks.
+Also, there were daily visits to oncology.

-We managed to get a referral to see Dr Matt Williams at Charing Cross Hospital, but unfortunately he was not able to offer any additional treatment for Paul.
+We managed to get a referral to see Dr Matt Williams at Charing Cross Hospital, but unfortunately, he was not able to offer any additional treatment for Paul.